JuliaSmoothOptimizers/Organization/bib_files/README.md

 The validation and conversion relies on [cffconvert](https://github.com/citation-file-format/cffconvert).
 Note that a CFF file that doesn't pass the validation is not converted in BIB format.

+The new verion use [ruby-cff](https://github.com/citation-file-format/ruby-cff) as it support the preferred-citation feature.

 ## Formatting of jso.bib

 The reference of each bib entry is `NameOfThePackage_jl`.